Operation Rugged: Hwach'on Reservoir

 The only PVA troops below the Pukhan on the morning of the 9th occupied the ridge leading to the dam.
 Elsewhere, those who had opposed the advance of the 7th and 8th Cavalry Regiments had withdrawn behind the river during the night to avoid being trapped below the flood.
 The two regiments were able to reach the Kansas Line well before noon.
-Eager to shut down the dam, General Hoge ordered General Palmer to open the operation immediately.
-Since Hoge also set the 10th as the date the Marines would relieve the 1st Cavalry Division, Palmer instructed Colonel Harris to try to complete the operation by day's end.
+Eager to shut down the dam, Hoge ordered Palmer to open the operation immediately.
+Since Hoge also set the 10th as the date the Marines would relieve the 1st Cavalry Division, Palmer instructed Harris to try to complete the operation by day's end.

 Lt.
 Col. John Callaway, the 2nd Battalion commander, opened a hastily planned attack early in the afternoon.
 He opened the attack with inevitably reduced fire support since the severely convoluted ground for a distance of 7 mi below the dam prevented tank and artillery movements.
 The single road serving the 7th Cavalry, actually no more than a narrow mountain track, branched off Route 29 in the adjoining zone of the 2nd Division to the east, entered the 7th's area near the southwest corner of the reservoir, ran north along the reservoir shore to a point beyond the Kansas Line, then turned west through a small valley at the base of the ridge leading to the dam.
 Rock outcroppings so confined the track at points that jeeps could barely negotiate it.
 With the division artillery positions as far north as the terrain allowed, Callaway's objectives were beyond the range of the 4.1 in howitzers.
 After the PVA opened the sluice gates, division artillerymen managed to get one 4.1 in. howitzer into a position from which it could reach the dam at maximum range.
 While the howitzer might discourage the PVA from further work on the dam, its fire at extreme range could not effectively support Callaway's attack.